-- 5.5.1 Young people in the process of considering their gender identity and who are dressing and living according to their personal identify should be admitted to beds in male or female areas according to their preferred identity. - 5.5.2 There must always be consideration of privacy and dignity for the young person and whether any additional arrangements or supports are needed.

-- 5.5.3 Risk assessment must consider whether any additional safeguarding is required for this or the other young people, this will be a very individual assessment - 5.5.4 Gender identity is separate from orientation and does not necessarily present any risks.
-The key issue is for the young person with GID to feel supported and understood at all points.
+- 5.5.1 Young people who are in the process of considering their gender identity and who are dressing and living according to their personal identity should be admitted to beds in male or female areas according to their preferred identity. - 5.5.2 There should always be consideration of privacy and dignity for the young person and whether any additional arrangements or supports are needed. - 5.5.3 Risk assessment must be completed to support decisions regarding appropriate placement and consider if additional safeguarding is required for the patient or the other young people, this will be a very individual assessment - 5.5.4 Gender identity is separate from orientation and does not necessarily present any risks.
+The key issue is for the young person to feel supported and understood at all points.